marionettejs/backbone.marionette/readme.md

 libraries.
 You may or may not have success if you use a version other than what it listed here.

-While support for Zepto and EnderJS has been added, it is not officially tested against these libraries at this time.

 ## How to Contribute